flokli/borg2restic/README.md

 invoke restic to "back up from the mountpoint".

-It does this by changing the working directory of the restic process to the location of the mounted borg contents (and an optional supath in there).
+It does this by changing the working directory of the restic process to the location of the mounted borg contents (and an optional subpath in there).

 Additionally, the path shown in `restic snapshots` can be overridden, so it doesn't show artifacts from the conversion.